dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 }
 ```

-We are done with the configuration.
-Let's got through the cases:
+We are already done with the configuration!
+Let's go through the cases discussed above:

 **asyncData**: